AMReX-Astro/Castro/docs_new/source/rp_intro.rst

 ==================================

-Castro has 2 sets of runtime parameters—those controlled by and those controlled by Fortran.
-The  parameters are set in the inputs file and managed by the  ParmParse class.
-For -specific parameters, we list the runtime parameters in a file and generate the code and headers using the script—note this script needs to be run every time the \_cpp_parameters file is updated.
+Castro has 2 sets of runtime parameters—those controlled by C and those controlled by Fortran.
+The C parameters are set in the inputs file and managed by the AMReX ParmParse class.
+For Castro-specific parameters, we list the runtime parameters in a file and generate the
+C code and headers using the script—note this script needs to be run every time the \_cpp_parameters file is updated.